tshucheng/comity/README.md

 ## ✨ Why Comity?

+- **Universal: MacOS, Windows, and Linux compatible with iOS and Android apps on the way!**

 - **Zero Friction: Integrate effortlessly with your existing tools and services.**

 - **Smart Execution: Automatically determine the best tools and actions for each task.**